strncat/strncat.github.io/_posts/math/2023-12-05-bezier-curves.markdown

 \end{align*}
 $$
 </div>
-This is called a quadractic Bezier curve and it generates a nice smooth curve!
+This is called a quadratic Bezier curve and it generates a nice smooth curve!
 <br>
 <br>
 <!------------------------------------------------------------------------------------>